 Improved Skateboard Trucks

 The trucks have also seen tremendous improvement over the years.
-Today’s skateboard trucks come with real good shock absorbers, springy extras that dampen vibrations, dramatically improving ride quality.
+Today’s skateboard trucks come with really good shock absorbers, springy extras that dampen vibrations, dramatically improving ride quality.

 Taken together, these skateboard design enhancements have greatly improved maneuverability.
 Perhaps that’s why many people around the world still love skateboarding.
 Maybe that’s why there’s little indication that interest in skateboarding will wane any time soon.